apache/datafusion/docs/source/user-guide/sql/dialect.md

 - DataFusion has its own syntax (dialect) for certain operations (like [`CREATE EXTERNAL TABLE`])

 As Apache DataFusion is designed to be fully customizable, systems built on DataFusion can and do implement different SQL semantics.
-Using DataFusion's APs, you can provide alternate function definitions, type rules, and/or SQL syntax that matches other systems such as Apache Spark or MySQL or your own custom semantics.
+Using DataFusion's APIs, you can provide alternate function definitions, type rules, and/or SQL syntax that matches other systems such as Apache Spark or MySQL or your own custom semantics.